bambora/dev.bambora.com/source/docs/guides/merchant_quickstart/calling_apis.md

 title: Merchant Quickstart
 layout: tutorial

+summary: >
+    This will guide you through quickly hitting each of our Payments APIs and verifying the success of the operation in the Back Office.

 navigation:
   header: na.tocs.na_nav_header
   footer: na.tocs.na_nav_footer
   toc: na.tocs.merchant_quickstart
   header_active: Guides

-summary: >
-    This page contains the rules and guidelines for creating a developer portal and the content within it.
-All bambora developer portals must adhere to this design guide.
 ---

-# Calling the APIs
+# Calling the Payment APIs

-This will guide you through quickly hitting each of our APIs and verifying the success of the operation in the Back Office.
+This will guide you through quickly hitting each of our Payments APIs and verifying the success of the operation in the Back Office.

 Each of these API calls will require a distinct authentication passcode.
 We described how to generate these in the Merchant Setup section.